Shreeja-AirMetro/Github-Notes/TODOS/November 2025.md

 	- Pixhawk to QGC - via dongle
 4. VM Setup for Multi-Link simulator
 	- Setup multi-link VM simulator  - what are key entities in each machine
-	- Setup  and test Satlink
+	- Setup  and test Sat link
 	- Setup and test Cell link
 	- Establish Multi-link data with QGC

 ### Small Tasks

 1. AirMetro Winter workshop
-	- Recap on
+	- Recap on TAC meeting - The gap and blocks of methodology
+	- Simulation VM part
+	- Mesh and other hardware idea and Status
+	- Next steps and plan
+	- Klagenfurt Visit
+2. DA presentation fo Lyuqiao
+3. Email Sec. of Christian Bettstetter
+4. Find apartment